KAI-YUE/AMP_Diffusion/README.md

 - 2. `amp_train/data` folder contains the preprocessed dataset.
   - 2.1 `data/val/gt` contains the ground truth images.
 Each subfolder (`0`) means the quantized $\sigma$, which can be equivalently treated as the label.
 This label is required as the neural network input.
   - 2.2 `data/val/noise` contains the noisy images.
 Again, each  subfolder (`0`) means the quantized $\sigma$.
 Each folder pairs with a counterpart under `val/gt`.
   - 2.3 `data/gt/datapair.dat` and `data/noise/datapair.dat` define the path of each training image.
-This data structure is crafted to help SGD mini-batch sampling with loading all samples in the memory.
+This data structure is crafted to help SGD mini-batch sampling without loading all samples in the memory.
 - 3. Modify `config/config.yaml` to change hyperparameters and setups.
 For example, one can change the learning rate to 0.01 by modifying the entry to `lr: 1.e-2`.